Are You a Leader? Become a Nurse Administrator

 What’s the Salary Range?

 The BLS doesn’t track salary data for nurse administrators specifically.
-However, it does track annual salaries for medical and health services managers in general and says they earn an average of $115,160.
+However, it does track annual salaries for medical and health services managers in general and says they earn a median annual salary of $104,280.

 How Do Nursing Administrator Salaries Compare to Similar Jobs?